Overview | Hokkaido Marathon 2025

 Eligibility

-Men and women who are at least 19 years old on the event day (excluding high school students) and capable of completing the full marathon within 6 hours
+People who are at least 19 years old on the event day (excluding high school students) and capable of completing the full marathon within 6 hours

 Capacity